saeedkarimi/Cardiac_MRI_Segmentation/README.md

 ## Post-Processing of CMR Data

 Each image’s original size and its corresponding segmentation was 512 × 512 pixels.
 The original dataset was first preprocessed by center cropping each image to the size 445 × 445, after removing patients’ information and anonymizing the data.
 To reduce the dimensionality, each cropped image was subsequently resized to 128 × 128 using the imresize function in the open-source Python library SciPy.
 The entire process was performed using two different down-sampling methods: (1) nearest-neighbor down-sampling and (2) bi-cubical down-sampling.
+Patient's information after preprocessing is provided in the metadata file.
 For training data, twenty-six patients (10 TOFs, 4 DORVs, 4 TGAs, 4 CAAs and 4 patients with cardiomyopathy) were selected whereas the remaining 38 patients were used as test data.

 ## Training and Test Subjects